Identifying hidden coalitions in the US House of Representatives by optimally partitioning signed networks based on generalized balance: Discussion

 \section{Discussion}

 Optimally partitioning signed networks according to generalized balance theory is computationally challenging, but often essential to understanding their structure.
 In this paper, we have developed a solution to this challenge, both demonstrating its computational feasibility and highlighting the novel structural insights that the resulting optimal partitions can reveal.
-Specifically, we have developed a pair of optimization models that make it practical to partition a signed network into exactly $k$ clusters that minimize the number of frustrated edges across all possible $k$-partitions (taking 3.3 hours on average for our networks with up to $\sim 30,000$ edges using Eq.\ \eqref{eq1}), and to identify the smallest number of clusters that minimizes the number of frustrated edges across all possible partitions (taking 14 hours on average for our networks with up to $\sim 30,000$ edges using Eq.\ \eqref{eq2}).
+Specifically, we have developed a pair of optimization models that make it practical to partition a signed network into exactly $k$ clusters that minimize the number of frustrated edges across all possible $k$-partitions (taking 3.3 hours on average for our networks with up to $\sim 30,000$ edges using Eq.\ \eqref{eq1}), and to identify the smallest number of clusters that minimizes the number of frustrated edges across all possible partitions (taking 14 hours\footnote{taking 13.74 minutes when solving these instances again using Gurobi 9.5.2 on a laptop with 11th Gen Intel(R) Core(TM) i7-11800H @ 2.30GHz and 64 GBs of RAM running Windows 10 Home} on average for our networks with up to $\sim 30,000$ edges using Eq.\ \eqref{eq2}).
 Applying these models to signed networks of collaboration and opposition among legislators in the US House allowed us to determine that these relationships are not structured by legislators' political party affiliations, but instead by a three coalition system composed of a dominant liberal coalition, a dominant conservative coalition, and a previously obscured `third coalition.'
 This hidden third coalition is noteworthy because its median ideology is unstable, however its members are consistently more effective at passing legislation than their colleagues in either of the dominant coalitions.

 Just as community detection algorithms advanced the ability to uncover patterns in unsigned networks a decade ago \cite{fortunato_community_2010}, these models can advance the ability to uncover patterns in signed networks.
 However, unlike most community detection algorithms for which global optimization is not possible \cite{lancichinetti2011limits}, our models guarantee an optimal signed network partition.
 These innovations are important because signed networks are already studied in a wide range of contexts including biology \cite{iacono_determining_2010,aref2017balance,tahmassebi2019determining}, finance \cite{aref2017balance,souto2018capturing}, and politics \cite{neal2018,aref2020detecting,schoch2020legislators}.
 Moreover, statistical models now exist that enable signed networks to be constructed from virtually any empirical bipartite network data \cite{domagalski2021}, making signed networks available for analysis in a still broader range of contexts.
 The models we propose are perfectly general, but we demonstrated their practicality for globally optimal partitioning of real-world signed networks with up to $30,000$ edges.
 In practice, this is a minor limitation because most empirical signed networks contain fewer edges, and models for constructing signed networks include methods for sparsifying otherwise dense signed networks \cite{domagalski2021}.